 - Onomatopoeia: Sound words (e.g., ピカピカ (pika pika) – sparkling).

-Differences Between Hiragana and Katakana
+Differences Between Hiragana vs Katakana

 When comparing Hiragana vs Katakana, several key differences emerge: